When Is The Best Time To Go Whale Watching in Auckland?

 In the warmer months, the Hauraki Gulf experiences mostly calm and sunny days, so remember to bring your hat and sunglasses.
 We provide sun cream on board free of charge.

 In the cooler months we can experience some absolutely stunning crisp and sunny days, but remember to layer up and bring your hat, gloves and scarf.
 While it may be cold, the winter months have the advantage of watching the sunset with a cup of hot chocolate on the way home!

 Remember, no matter what time of year, we recommend bringing a rain jacket – after all, you are going out on the ocean!

-If you would like to see what we have seen throughout the year, head on over and subscribe to our YouTube channel
+If you would like to know more about what we see throughout the year, head on over and subscribe to our YouTube channel.